cchitsiang/awesome-stars/topics.md

 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
 - [sargsyan/github-notifier](https://github.com/sargsyan/github-notifier) - Get Github and Github Enterprise notifications in your Mac  OS  https://githubnotifier.net
 - [GitHawkApp/GitHawk](https://github.com/GitHawkApp/GitHawk) - The (second) best iOS app for GitHub.
-- [nikolas/github-drama](https://github.com/nikolas/github-drama) - "This conversation has been locked as resolved and limited to collaborators."
+- [nikolas/github-drama](https://github.com/nikolas/github-drama) - "This conversation has been locked and limited to collaborators."
 - [octobox/octobox](https://github.com/octobox/octobox) - 📮Untangle your GitHub Notifications
 - [masterlittle/Prinder](https://github.com/masterlittle/Prinder) - Free Pull Request reminder for Github.
 Has configurations to post reminders to Slack and email along with jinja templating
 - [Molunerfinn/PicGo](https://github.com/Molunerfinn/PicGo) - :rocket:A simple & beautiful tool for pictures uploading built by vue-cli-electron-builder